 HOW DOES A PUBLIC BODY RESPOND IF A RECORD CONTAINS EXEMPT AND NONEXEMPT INFORMATION?

-Generally, if a record contains exempt and nonexempt information, the public body must release the record, and delete or excise the portion of the record subject to exemption.
+Generally, if a record contains exempt and nonexempt information, the public body must release the record and delete or excise the exempt portion of the record.

 MUST A PUBLIC BODY CREATE A RECORD IN RESPONSE TO A FOIA REQUEST?